eXpServer/expserver.github.io/docs/roadmap/phase-2/stage-16.md

 ### main.c

-Instead of creating a single core, multiple cores are created as specified in the configuration.
 Processes the command-line arguments to retrieve the configuration file path.
 The configuration is created which is followed by core creation.

 ```c
 int main(int argc, char *argv[]) {